Internships in the department of Social Work gives students the real world experience needed to be competitive in their field of study.

 Yes.
 If your agency wants to offer a stipend, please discuss this with the student during the interview process.
-According to the Council on Social Work Education, students may not complete an internship in their place of employment.
+Students may complete an internship in their place of employment.
 Please see the field director for specific details on employment-based internship requirements.

 Yes.
-BSU provider student intern professional liability for students in the field.
+BSU provides professional liability insurance for students in the field.
 This includes professional errors and omissions coverage.
-Detailed information will be in the Memorandum of Insurance.
+Detailed information is in the Memorandum of Insurance.

 Yes.
 The student must submit, get approved, a written request to the Director of Field Education detailing the date and reason for the early start and proposed activities and hours (no more than 40 hours total).
 Students may begin their internship a maximum of two weeks before the beginning of the semester.

-Yes, if it is relevant to the student’s learning goals and approved by you.
+Yes, if it is relevant to the student’s learning goals and approved by the agency.
 Generally, up to 16 hours per semester for interns is the maximum number of training hours approved.
 Consult with the Director of Field Education for clarification.

-If a field day is missed, you must schedule makeup hours to meet the required hours per term.
+If a field day is missed, interns must schedule makeup hours to meet the required hours per term.

-Please make sure the student has supervisory support while you are gone.
-If you expect to miss more than one week, discuss a plan for supervision with the student and Director of Field Education.
+Please make sure the student has supervisory support while field instructors are gone.
+If a field instructor expects to miss more than one week, discuss a plan for supervision with the student and Director of Field Education.

 The person offering the supervision must be a Field Instructor approved by the Bemidji State University Social Work Department.
 Non-social work interns may be included in group supervision.